High Yield Municipal Bond Fund Losses Attorney

 Can I sue my broker for recommending a high yield municipal bond fund that lost money?

 You may have a valid claim if your broker recommended a high-yield muni fund that was unsuitable for your investment profile.
-Not every loss is actionable, but if the recommendation violated FINRA suitability rules or Regulation Best Interest given your risk tolerance, investment objectives, and financial situation, you may be able to recover losses through FINRA arbitration.
+Not every loss is actionable, but if the recommendation violated FINRA Rule 2111 suitability duties or Reg BI’s Care Obligation by failing to act in your best interest given your risk tolerance, investment objectives, and financial situation, you may be able to recover losses through FINRA arbitration.
 An attorney can evaluate the specific facts of your situation.

 What is the difference between a high yield and an investment-grade municipal bond fund?

 Investment-grade municipal bond funds hold bonds rated BBB- or higher, issued by financially stable municipalities and entities.
 High yield muni funds invest in bonds rated below investment grade (BB+ or lower) or unrated bonds.
-According to Moody’s data, the 10-year cumulative default rate for high-yield municipal bonds is 3.97%, compared to just 0.04% for investment-grade municipals.
+The historical default-risk gap between investment-grade and high-yield municipal bonds is material.
 High-yield funds carry significantly greater credit, liquidity, and concentration risk.

 How long does FINRA arbitration take for municipal bond fund loss cases?